Cynthiaz66/Vaccine-reservation-system/README.md

-# Python Application for Vaccine Scheduler
+# Application for Vaccine Scheduler